harrisonized/cshl-singlecell-2017-v2/code-graveyard/README.md

-Notebooks that became irrelevant after refactoring.
+These are notebooks that became irrelevant after refactoring.

 | Notebook                    | Input                                                        | Output                                                       |
 | --------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |